AincradOT/platform/platform/README.md

    rm ~/Downloads/platform-automation.*.private-key.pem
    ```

 Secret Manager is now the single source of truth.
 The `lifecycle { ignore_changes }` policy ensures terraform won't try to update them on subsequent applies.

-When you deploy the `3-github` module later, it will read from Secret Manager and create GitHub organization secrets automatically.
+- The `3-github` module will read from Secret Manager and create GitHub organization secrets automatically
+- The `4-cloudflare` module and application modules will read the Cloudflare token from Secret Manager

 ### 10. Configure and deploy environments